-Selected proposers (investigators hereafter) are responsible for the security of the samples allocated and will be held personally accountable in the event of sample loss.
+Selected proposers (investigators hereafter) should be received allocated samples within 6 months after the award notification.
+Investigators are responsible for the security of the samples allocated and will be held personally accountable in the event of sample loss.
 Investigators shall make every effort to avoid unnecessary contamination of the samples and must return the sample, except for that consumed and/or destroyed during analysis, immediately upon completion of the approved investigation.